LeGrosLezard/Eyes-detector/README.md

 # LIMIT

-distance beetween user and camera, hairs or something who can delete a good detection of eyes
+distance beetween user and camera, hairs or something who can delete a good detection of eyes, size of the file...